SnoringCatGames/scaffolder/docs/getting_set_up.md

 # Getting set up

-Probably the easiest way to get set up is to copy the [Squirrel Away example app](https://github.com/snoringcatgames/squirrel_away), and then adjust it to fit your needs.
+Probably the easiest way to get set up is to copy the [Squirrel Away example project](https://github.com/snoringcatgames/squirrel_away), and then adjust it to fit your needs.

+> **NOTE:** _If you are adding this to a new project, than than copy/paste/modifying a demo project, you will see a lot of console errors and editor-slowness when in Godot until you have finished configuring the AutoLoads correctly, and Godot has then updated the project manifest afterward.
+This is unfortunate, but expected!_

 -   `addons/scaffolder`
     -   Add the Scaffolder library to your `addons/` folder.